sphinx-doc/sphinx/doc/usage/referencing.rst

 .. rst:role:: doc

-   Link to the specified document; the document name can be specified in absolute or relative fashion.
+   Link to the specified document; the document name is a case-sensitive relative or absolute path.
 For example, if the reference ``:doc:`parrot``` occurs in the document ``sketches/index``, then the link refers to ``sketches/parrot``.
 If the reference is ``:doc:`/people``` or ``:doc:`../people```, the link refers to ``people``.

    If no explicit link text is given (like usual: ``:doc:`Monty Python members
    </people>```), the link caption will be the title of the given document.

-   Note that the string inside the single quotes must be a case-sensitive with the file name, even on Windows.

 Referencing downloadable files